crossclaim/xclaim-sol/README.md

 + <b>Swap</b>: Swap Bitcoin-backed tokens on Ethereum with Ether.
 + <b>Redeem</b>: Burn Bitcoin-backed tokens on Ethereum and receive Bitcoins in return,

 The current XCLAIM prototype is compliant with the ERC20 standard.
-An overview of the protocol is presented below:
+An overview of the protocols is presented below:

 ![overview of XCLAIM issue, swap and redeem protocols](https://github.com/crossclaim/crossclaim.github.io/blob/master/images/xclaim/xclaim-process.png)